The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Coherent emission by bunches

-where $f(\theta_{\rm in})=\sin^2\theta_{\rm in}/(1-\beta\cos\theta_{\rm in})$ is a geometry factor.
 The ICS power of individual electrons is (7-8) orders of magnitude higher than that of curvature radiation.
-As a result, the ICS radiation power (without plasma suppression effect) of $N_b$ relativistic bunches can be estimated as \citep{Zhang21}
+As a result, the ICS radiation power (without plasma suppression effect) of $N_b$ relativistic bunches can be estimated as \citep{Zhang22}